mhevery/Largo-docs/Site-Setup/Sidebars-and-widgets.md

 - **Largo Taxonomy List**: List all of the terms in a custom taxonomy with links
 - **Largo Twitter Widget**: Show a Twitter profile, list or search widget

+All widgets have the choice of three backgrounds (default, reverse and none), the ability to be hidden on desktops, tablets and phones using [Bootstrap 2.3's responsive utility classes](http://getbootstrap.com/2.3.2/scaffolding.html#responsive), and the ability to set a link for the widget title.

 For more about widgets and how WordPress handles them, see [the WordPress Codex article on widgets](http://codex.wordpress.org/WordPress_Widgets)